-HVAC Diploma Auburndale, Brandon, Orlando and Sanford 48 quarter credit hours/40 weeks/600 Clock Hours
+HVAC Diploma Auburndale, Brandon, Orlando and Sanford 48 Quarter Credit Hours/40 Weeks

 The diploma program in HVAC is designed to prepare students for entry-level employment as HVAC technicians by providing students with a foundation of knowledge and technically oriented experiences in the application of relevant technology systems.
 The HVAC program curriculum includes learning experiences intended to prepare a successful graduate to install and service residential and light commercial air conditioning, heating and refrigeration systems.
+(600 clock hours)